Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 Circular Supply Models Around the World

-Globally, governments are endorsing the circular route.
-So is Britain.
-In February, the government announced a plan to establish the first centre for circular economic research in the world.
-The UN will back this centre.
+Globally, governments are endorsing the circular route, the UK included.
+In February 2025, the government announced a plan to establish the first centre for circular economic research in the world, backed by the UN.

 This is part of the government’s aim to “transition to a greener future”.
-It is called the International Centre of Excellence on Sustainable Resource Management in the Circular Economy, and opened in April 2024.
-The centre links to 5 institutions that do research.
-These research institutions include the University College London (UCL), the University of Exeter, Brunel University London, Swansea University and the British Geological Survey.
+Called the International Centre of Excellence on Sustainable Resource Management in the Circular Economy, the centre links to five institutions that undertake research.
+These include the University College London (UCL), the University of Exeter, Brunel University London, Swansea University and the British Geological Survey.

 How to be Part of the Circular Economy